Every Action Has A Reaction

 • Act on different objects: This is the most critical point.
 The action force acts on one object, and the reaction force acts on a different object.

 Imagine hitting a wall with your hand.
-The action is the force your hand exerts on the wall.
+Day to day, the action is the force your hand exerts on the wall.
 The reaction is the force the wall exerts back on your hand, causing the stinging sensation.
-Both forces are equal in magnitude; the wall pushes back on your hand with the same force your hand pushes on the wall.
-However, the effect on each object might differ due to their respective masses and other factors.
+Which means both forces are equal in magnitude; the wall pushes back on your hand with the same force your hand pushes on the wall.
+That said, the effect on each object might differ due to their respective masses and other factors.

 Examples of Newton's Third Law in Action